 Lecturer in Social Studies

-I joined the Social Sciences department in July 2020 supporting and teaching across Social Studies.
+I joined the Social Sciences department in 2020 supporting and teaching across Social Studies.
 I am passionate about the inequalities experienced by marginalised groups in society.
 As my research interests have developed, I have found I am most passionate about researching young people and their experiences of vulnerability, harm, and potential exploitation from a young age.
 I mostly teach these areas throughout our Criminology undergraduate degree and our Social Studies postgraduate degrees.
-And, I am the Deputy Programme Leader for BSc (Hons) Criminology.
+My practice and research expertise currently feed into the young people, harm and vulnerability unit of the university's Advanced Social Work CPD.
+I am the Deputy Programme Leader for BSc (Hons) Criminology.

-My research interests are youth mental health, social media, disability studies (critical realism/Mad studies) digital criminology, and the relationship between harm and crime (zemiology) with previous experience investigating male victimisation in domestic violence and safeguarding in youth justice.
+My research interests are youth mental health, social media, cultural spaces online, disability studies (critical realism/Mad studies) digital criminology, and the relationship between harm and crime (zemiology) with previous experience investigating male victimisation in domestic violence and safeguarding in youth justice.

-My working background outside of academia falls within supporting individuals from various backgrounds, across the north east of England, in the community, during involuntary stays in psychiatric hospitals, and within the prison service.
-As well as practical support, I provided Cognitive Behavioural Therapy (CBT), and Dialectic Behavioural Therapy (DBT) skills-based sessions and workshops across the country, in collaboration with survivors, to service users, and professionals.
+My working background outside of academia falls within supporting individuals from various backgrounds, across the north-east of England, in the community, during involuntary stays in psychiatric hospitals, and within the prison service.
+As well as practical support, I provided Cognitive Behavioural Therapy (CBT), and Dialectic Behavioural Therapy (DBT) skills-based sessions and workshops across the country, in collaboration with survivors, service users, and professionals.

 I completed my BSc (Hons) in Criminology at Teesside University in 2017, followed by my MSc in Criminology and Criminal Justice at Durham University in 2018, and I'm currently a part-time PhD student at the University of Sunderland.

-I am also a Fellow of the Higher Education Academy.
+I am also a Senior Fellow of the Higher Education Academy.

 Teaching and supervision

 I also supervise dissertation students on BSc (Hons) Criminology, MSc Leadership in Criminal Justice and Policing, and MSc Inequality and Society.
-My supervision on these programmes will vary each academic year.
+My supervision on these courses will vary each academic year.

 Research interests for potential research students